erickbytes/lofipython/content/blog/pick-stocks-like-a-pro-with-ffn.rst

 I first considered using pyfolio to pull stock data.
 It is not "out of the box" ready per se to deliver the results pictured in their `"single stock" example <https://lofipython.com/pick-stocks-like-a-pro-with-pyfolio/>`__ documentation.
 You'd need to find another way to fetch your market data or somehow patch the Yahoo Finance API within pyfolio.
 I preferred `ffn <http://pmorissette.github.io/ffn/quick.html>`__, mostly because it worked right away after pip installing it and running the above code.

+**2024 Update**

-**2023 Update:** ffn and pyfolio both depend on the Yahoo Finance API, which tends to change and break these libraries.
+For a capable finance module, I recommend `yfinance <https://pypi.org/project/yfinance/>`__.
+It has worked well for me also. ffn and pyfolio both depend on the Yahoo Finance API, which tends to change and break these libraries.
 Troubleshooting traceback errors may be required.

 **Try these other Python financial analysis libraries:**